Network Capacity Bound for Personalized PageRank in Multimodal Networks: Ranks and random walks in multimodal networks

 \subsection{Basic definitions and concepts}

-Multimodality with more than 2 modalities means that we encounter a problem when we want to use the notion of random walker as a vehicle to generalise PageRank to social networks.
-A random walker cannot jump through a hyper edge to another object because there may be more than one "at the other end" to jump to.
+Typically, PageRank is analyzed in the context of a random walk on the graph.
+A surfer moves through a graph from node to node via edges (links).
+If we want to deal with multimodality (with more than two modalities) we encounter a problem, because the relations between objects (nodes) are no more represented by edges of a graph, but by hyperedges of a hypergaph.
+A surfer cannot jump through a hyper edge to another object because there may be more than one ``at the other end'' to jump to.

-So let us look at the multimodal network in a different way: let us define "generalized nodes" to be either normal nodes (objects) or hyperedges (links).
-Let us further introduce the "generalized edges", each linking a hyper edge with a node that it is adjacent to.
+So let us look at the multimodal network in a different way: let us define ``generalized nodes'' to be either normal nodes (objects) or hyperedges (links).
+Define further the ``generalized edges'', each linking a hyper edge with a node that it is adjacent to.

-Now the "generalized graph" consisting of "generalized nodes" and "generalized edges" is an ordinary graph through which a random walker can go just like for the traditional Pagerank.
-Note anyway that in this case we have a bipartite graph, with two kinds of nodes.
-There are however two issues to be still resolved:

-\begin{itemize} \item how to interpret the jumps from the hyperedge back to the node that one was at before \item how the flow of authority is to be organized for the jumps out of boredom. \end{itemize}
+The ``generalized graph'' consisting of generalized nodes and generalized edges is an ordinary graph through which a surfer can go just like for traditional Pagerank.
+In this case we have a bipartite graph, with two kinds of nodes.
+There are however two issues to be still resolved: \begin{itemize} \item how to interpret the jumps from the hyperedge back to the node that one was at before \item how the flow of authority is to be organized for the jumps out of boredom. \end{itemize}

-The first issue is closely related to the concept of so-called "lazy walk" that is that at a given moment one does or does not move or jump further (this may be thought of as simulation of a walker staying for a shorter or a longer time at a node).
-This would require to modify the theorem stated above for lazy random walk.
+The first issue is closely related to the concept of so-called ``lazy walk'' that is that at a given moment one does or does not move or jump further (this may be thought of as simulation of a surfer staying for a shorter or a longer time at a node).
+This would require to modify the theorem stated in \cite{Bipartite:2016} for lazy random walk.
 The second issue is of course that one can get bored at different rates at different modalities.